yuhanghe01/caffe_triplet_multiple_inputs/README.md

 2. create LEVELDB/LMDB for multiple postive and negative input.
 Code in ```tools/convert_multiple_triplet_db_dataset.cpp```.
 3. loss layer with multiple postive and negative input.
 Code in ```src/caffe/layers/naive_triplet_multiple_loss_layer.cpp```.

+Please cite Caffe in your publications if it helps your research:

     @article{jia2014caffe,
       Author = {Jia, Yangqing and Shelhamer, Evan and Donahue, Jeff and Karayev, Sergey and Long, Jonathan and Girshick, Ross and Guadarrama, Sergio and Darrell, Trevor}, Journal = {arXiv preprint arXiv:1408.5093},